huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 I hope this post has helped you learn.
 As you can see just from the perspective of writing a Directive, a ton has changed from Angular 1 to 2.
-If you wish to look at or play around with the final product of the TaskApp in Angular 1 and Angular2 you can view the plunkers below:
+If you wish to look at or play around with the final product of the TaskApp in Angular 1 and Angular2 you can view the plunkers below: <b>***The only thing that is different in the Angular 2 Plunker from what you see here is it is using beta and not using let in the *ngFor let scoping***</b>

   + [Angular1 Task][angular1-task-done]
   + [Angular2 Task][angular2-task-done]